 (vi) ENA shall pay VNG operational and maintenance expenses of $_____ per Dth for the amount equal to the total quantity of propane ENA has directed VNG to vaporize during each Contract Year less the Tier IV Quantity for such Contract Year.
 This amount shall be calculated by the parties once during each Contract Year as soon as reasonably practicable after April 30 of such Contract Year.
 Billing and payment shall be done in accordance with the procedures set forth in Article 7 of the Gas Purchase Agreement.

-(vii) Prior to November 1 of each Winter Period, ENA will, at no cost to VNG, deliver, or cause to be to be delivered, to VNG at the James City Plant a quantity of propane equal to the Propane Imbalance for the current Contract Year.
+(vii) Prior to November 1 of each Winter Period, ENA will, at no cost to VNG, deliver, or cause to be to be delivered, to VNG at the James City Plant a quantity of propane equal to the Propane Imbalance as of April 30 for the current Contract Year.
 In the event that ENA fails to deliver, or cause to be delivered, such quantity by the applicable November 1, VNG may, in its sole discretion, purchase a quantity of propane up to the Propane Imbalance, and ENA shall promptly reimburse VNG for all costs incurred with respect to such purchase, including but not limited to, the costs of transporting the propane to the James City Plant.

 (viii) All deliveries of propane by VNG to replenish the James City Plant inventory shall have priority over deliveries of propane by ENA to replenish the James City Plant inventory.